‘THE PIRATE PLANET’

 So it was nice to find out what could have been in the actual TV story had the original scripts been used.
 The ideas by Douglas Adams are ‘bonkers’ in the TV story and they’re even more ‘bonkers’ in the novelization.
 These included mostly technological and visual imagery featured throughout the story.

 The story is divided into four episodes, much like what James Goss did for his ‘City of Death’ novelization as well as what Gareth Roberts did (albiet it was six episodes) for his ‘Shada’ novelization.
 The book is divided into 29 chapters with an epilogue at the end.
-I took my time with reading the book within mostly 29 days.
+I took my time reading the book for a duration of mostly 29 days.

-The audiobook is a 10-CD set, matching to the ginormousness of ‘The Pirate Planet’ book.
-Much like with the ‘City of Death’ and ‘Shada’ novelizations, you’ll need plenty of hours to read/listen to this ‘Doctor Who’ book.
+The audiobook is a 10-disc CD set, matching to the ginormousness of ‘The Pirate Planet’ book.
+Much like with the ‘City of Death’ and ‘Shada’ novelizations, you’ll need plenty of hours to read and hear this ‘Doctor Who’ book.
 Thankfully I took one chapter at a time whilst reading and listening to the audio.

 The first two chapters of the book act as a prologue to the story.
 In the first chapter, we have Mr. Fibuli working in his office under piles of paperwork.
-During the story, he wishes to be dead especially with being shouted at by the Captain.
-This was interesting to discover as I read the novel.
+During the story, he wishes to be dead, especially when being shouted at by the Captain.
+This was interesting to discover as I read the novelization.

-The third chapter begins where the TV story started with the Pirate Captain shouting for Mr. Fibuli.
-It was fun to read how the Captain developed from being a straight-forward space pirate captain on his own spaceship to becoming a cyborg when he was being repaired by Queen Xanxia as the Nurse.
+The third chapter begins where the TV story starts with the Pirate Captain shouting for Mr. Fibuli.
+It was fun to read how the Captain developed from being a straight-forward space pirate captain on his own spaceship to becoming a cyborg when he was repaired by Queen Xanxia being his Nurse.

-The Pirate Captain’s robot parrot, the Polyphase Avatron also gets an enhancement in the book.
-It turns out the robot captain can actually talk like a proper pirate’s parrot.
+The Pirate Captain’s robot parrot, the Polyphase Avatron, also gets an enhancement in the book.
+It turns out the robot parrot can actually talk like a proper pirate’s parrot.
 This was surprising to read/hear in the story and a little disturbing, especially when the robot parrot wanted to kill people.

 Queen Xanxia’s development as a character was interesting to read in the book.
-James Goss had the Nurse appear more in the background early on in ‘Part One’ rather than make her first appearance in ‘Part Two’.
-It was interesting how she developed from being meek and mild before becoming so evil.
+James Goss had the Nurse appear more in the background early on in ‘Part One’ rather than make her first appear in ‘Part Two’.
+It was interesting how she developed from being meek and mild to becoming so evil.

 It was also fun to read how the Pirate Captain was plotting to destroy Queen Xanxia with the astronomical sources he had in the destroyed planets that Zanak had been harvesting.
-This was implied in the TV version of the story, but it’s made clearer in the novel as the Doctor works this out.
+This was implied in the TV version of the story, but it’s made clearer in the novelization as the Doctor works it out.

 In the epilogue, the Black Guardian’s appearance in the book is confirmed, although he’s simply referred to as ‘the Guardian’.
 This is based on Douglas Adams’ involvement in ‘The Armageddon Factor’.
 There are also glimpses of the Black Guardian seeing the Doctor’s future ‘Key To Time’ tales in the epilogue.

 The relationship between the Doctor and Romana in the book was fun to read as well.
-It was interesting how the Doctor and Romana developed as a duo early on in ‘The Key To Time’ season and it’s nice that it’s touched upon with the two clearly disapproving each other to liking each other.
+It was interesting how the Doctor and Romana developed as a duo early on in ‘The Key To Time’ season and it’s nice how that’s touched upon with the two clearly disapproving each other to liking each other.

-It also seems that Romana wants to impress the Doctor and not to be ignored by him.
-This is clear when she attempts to do things by the book when piloting the TARDIS to Callufrax.
-It’s also explored when Romana works out the Nurse is Queen Xanxia and is determined to show off the Doctor that.
+It also seems that Romana wants to impress the Doctor and not be ignored by him.
+This is clear when she attempts to do things by the book once piloting the TARDIS to Callufrax.
+It’s also explored when Romana works out the Nurse is Queen Xanxia and she’s determined to show off the Doctor that.